Explore the broad diversity of projects funded through Unlocking Curious Minds from 2015 to now.

 How does the application process work?

-Unlocking Curious Minds is managed directly by MBIE (Ministry of Business, Innovation and Employment).
+Unlocking Curious Minds is managed directly by the Ministry of Business, Innovation and Employment (MBIE).

-Local/community projects run by either individuals or organisations can apply for up to $30,000.
+Local/community projects that will take place in one New Zealand town or city can apply for up to $30,000.
 You do not have to apply for the full amount available.
 An individual, or organisation which is a legal entity with an IRD number, can apply for a local grant.

-Up to $150,000 can be requested by organisations only for projects that have broader reach within and across regions or New Zealand as a whole.
+Up to $150,000 can be requested by organisations only for projects that will take place in one or more New Zealand regions.
 You do not have to apply for the full amount available.

-Applicants for regional/national grants must provide a minimum of 20 per cent of the total project costs as cash co-funding and/or in-kind support, with MBIE funding the balance.
+Applicants for regional/national grants must provide a minimum of 20% of the total project costs as cash co-funding and/or in-kind support.
+MBIE will fund 80% of the total project costs to a maximum of $150,000.

 Who can apply?